mboeck11/BGVAR/README.md

 ## Installation

-You can install the latest development version of BGVAR from with:
+You can install the latest development version of BGVAR with:

 ``` r
 devtools::install_github("mboeck11/BGVAR")